Where do the remaining Democratic candidates stand on the big issues?

 Here’s a synopsis of the views of the candidates on the economy, health care, education, the military and on elections, according to Politico.
 Some candidates haven’t publicized a stance on particular issues.

-The remaining candidates, in alphabetical order, are: former New York City Mayor Michael Bloomberg, former vice president Joe Biden, former South Bend, Indiana, Mayor Pete Buttigieg, Hawaii Rep. Tulsi Gabbard, Minnesota Sen. Amy Klobuchar, Vermont Sen. Bernie Sanders, billionaire philanthropist Tom Steyer and Massachusetts Sen. Elizabeth Warren.
+The remaining candidates, in alphabetical order, are: former New York City Mayor Michael Bloomberg, former vice president Joe Biden, Hawaii Rep. Tulsi Gabbard, Vermont Sen. Bernie Sanders, and Massachusetts Sen. Elizabeth Warren.

 Taxes - While most of the candidates agree on raising the capital gains tax and raising corporate taxes, there are differences of opinion on how corporate taxes should be raised.
-Biden and Klobuchar want to raise corporate taxes, but keep them lower than they were before 2017.
+Biden wants to raise corporate taxes, but keep them lower than they were before 2017.

-Warren wants to raise taxes on some corporations beyond the 2017 rate, Buttigieg wants to reverse the corporate tax cut of 2017.
+Warren wants to raise taxes on some corporations beyond the 2017 rate.

 Sanders and Gabbard want to eliminate tax breaks for offshoring, where companies shift their base to other countries in an effort to pay lower taxes than they would in the U.S.